mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-login.md

 ```

 !!!
 Note
     By default you will be prompted to enter your MIT Kerberos password even if you have set up SSH keys.
-Logging into [ORCD OnDemand](https://orcd-ood.mit.edu) will allow you to log in with an ssh key for a short period of time.
+Logging into [ORCD OnDemand](https://orcd-ood.mit.edu) will allow you to log in with an ssh key and without a password for a short period of time.
 To set them up, please refer to our [SSH Key Setup Page](ssh-setup.md).